chuck-sylvester/cps-handbook/book/src/06_jlv/apache_tomcat.md

 # Apache Tomcat

 Apache Tomcat 8 or 9; my preference is Tomcat v9.x

+_September 1, 2023 update:_
+Running through the full setup again using CAG and Windows desktop image.
+This time, let's go with Tomcat 10x.

 ### Tomcat Installation